What travel expenses can I claim?

 You can read more about permanent and temporary workplaces in HMRC's EIM manual on GOV.UK.

 Ordinary commuting is travel between your home and a permanent workplace.
 Costs of ordinary commuting are not allowable for tax purposes.
 Ordinary commuting also includes travelling to other places that are not significantly different to ordinary commuting.
-This means that if an employee, for instance, is required to attend a workplace and the journey to the workplace is substantially the same as that to the usual place of work (and at a similar expense), no tax relief will be allowed.
+This means that if an employee, for instance, is required to attend a temporary workplace and the journey to the workplace is substantially the same as that to the usual place of work (and at a similar expense), no tax relief will be allowed.

 You can read more about ordinary commuting in HMRC’s EIM manual on GOV.UK.